doughenze/Aging_CB/README.md

 All MERFISH analysis is contained within the MERFISH directory.
 This is following the downloading of the main object from [here](https://figshare.com/articles/dataset/Aging_MERFISH_Brains/27919227).

 The order of running the notebooks is contained in the leading numbers within each of the directories.

+All python scripts can be run by utilizing the Vizgen_run.sif singularity container found [here](https://zenodo.org/records/14611122).